List of Computer Terms for Digital Investigations

 Javascript – Based on the Java programming language.
 Use to create interactive web pages.

-Keyboard – An input device used to type characters, numbers, symbols, and commands.
+Keyboard – An input device to type characters, numbers, symbols, and commands.

 Keys – The individual components of the keyboard.